Used to ESL Games, Activities and Worksheets

 Used To Practice

-ESL Used To Worksheet - Grammar Exercises: Unscrambling, Rewriting Sentences, Gap-fill, Writing Questions from Prompts - Speaking: Freer Practice - Pair Work - Intermediate (B1) - 30 minutes
+ESL Used To Worksheet - Grammar Exercises: Unscrambling, Rewriting Sentences, Gap-fill, Writing Questions from Prompts - Speaking Activity: Freer Practice - Pair Work - Intermediate (B1) - 30 minutes

-In this productive used to worksheet, students practice forms of used to in affirmative and negative statements, and Wh questions.
-To begin, students reorder words to make sentences with used to.
-Students then move on to rewrite past simple sentences using used to.
+In this productive used to worksheet, students practice forms of used to in affirmative and negative statements and Wh questions.
+To begin, students reorder words to form sentences with used to.
+Students then rewrite past simple sentences using used to.
 Next, students use verbs from a box to write negative didn't use to sentences.
-In the last exercise, students use words to make Wh questions with did you use to.
+After that, students use prompts to make Wh questions with did you use to.
 Finally, students ask and answer the questions with a partner.

 Used To Practice Preview